The Value of Human Interaction in Customer Service

-Despite this shift, companies like The Computer Man in Johnson City, NY are proving that a balance of quality customer service and high-level technologies can outlive the automation bandwagon.
-With over 28 years of experience, The Computer Man (TCM) proves that genuine relationships with customers are still the most reliable form of business.
+Despite this shift, companies like The Computer Man (TCM) in Johnson City, NY are proving a balance of quality customer service and high-level technologies that can outlive the automation bandwagon.
+With over 28 years of experience, TCM proves that genuine relationships with customers are still the most reliable form of business.

 The combination of experience, integrity, and performance has created strong partnerships between TCM and its customers, allowing them to stand out amongst other computer repair and IT solutions competitors.
 “We pride ourselves on putting a human touch back into service,” says Tom Monico, Owner and President of The Computer Man since 1990.
 “With so many people focused on sending emails and tweets back and forth, we work to be more personal.
 To put it simply, we actually answer the phone.”